SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: Introduction

-Training deep neural networks (DNNs) requires large amounts of computing power and data; however, relying on a sustained increase in computing power is unsustainable \cite{thompson2020computational}, and data from multiple sources cannot always be aggregated (e.g. due to healthcare data regulations \cite{annas_hipaa_2003, mercuri_hipaa-potamus_2004}).
+Neural networks often perform better when they are trained on more data using more parameters, which in turn requires more computational resources.
+However, the required computing resources might be inaccessible in many application scenarios, and it is not always possible to share data freely in fields such as healthcare \cite{mercuri_hipaa-potamus_2004}.

-Distributed deep learning frameworks such as \textit{split learning} (SplitNN) \cite{vepakomma_split_2018, gupta_distributed_2018} and \textit{federated learning} \cite{bonawitz_towards_2019, konecny_federated_2016, konecny_federated_2017} aim to solve these two problems by allowing a group of data-holders (clients) to train a DNN without raw data sharing.
-The resulting DNN is effectively trained using the data-holders' collective data.
+Distributed and/or outsourced deep learning frameworks such as \textit{split learning} \cite{vepakomma_split_2018, gupta_distributed_2018} aim to solve these problems by enabling a group of resource-constrained data holders (clients) to collaboratively train a neural network on their collective data without explicitly sharing private data, and also while offloading a (large) share of computational load to more resourceful servers.

-In federated learning, each client trains a local model and sends its parameter updates to the central server.
-The server aggregates the parameter updates (e.g. taking their average) of the clients and redistributes the final value.
-In SplitNN, a DNN is split into multiple parts (typically two); in the two-part setting, clients compute the first few layers of a DNN and send the output to a central server, who then computes the rest of the layers and initiates the backpropagation of gradients.
-In both methods, no client shares its private data with another party, and all clients end up with the same model.